-The academy provides training for trustees through Solihull MBC provision.
-The training and induction provided for new governors is dependent on their existing experience.
-All governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other relevant documentation.
-Training is tailored to the individual, but typically includes matters such as safeguarding, governor responsibilities, financial management and internal controls, standards and accountability, academic achievement information, curriculum provision, pastoral support and child well-being.
-Mrs Storr, Dr Winnett, Ms Nicholls all completed the New Governor training in 2019/20.
-GDPR and health and safety training has also been completed by the governors.
-Our newly appointed governors are also due to attend the New Governor training programme run by the local authority.
+The academy provides training for Trustees through Solihull Metropolitan Borough Council provision.
+The training and induction provided for new Trustees is dependent on their existing experience.
+All Trustees are provided with copes of policies, procedures, minutes, accounts, budgets, plans and other relevant documentation.
+Training is tailored to the individual, but typically includes matters such as safeguarding, Trustee responsibilities, financial management and internal controls, standards and accountability, academic achievement information, curriculum provision, pastoral support and child well-being.
+Training availability was limited during 2020-21 with much only being available remotely.
+Health and safety training was completed by the appropriate link Trustee.
+Our newly appointed Trustees are also due to attend the New Trustee training programme ran by the local authority.